Hong Kong in recession as protests slam retailers, tourism

 Not anymore.

-Business has nosedived since anti-government protests began in early June in the Asian financial centre.
+Business has dried up since anti-government protests began in early June in the Asian financial centre.

 Rahman said his monthly sales have tumbled 80% from an average of 200,000 Hong Kong dollars ($25,500) in better times.

-His shop is tucked away in a passage off Nathan Road in the Tsim Sha Tsui district, which teems with luxury hotels and upscale jewelry and fashion boutiques set against the stunning backdrop of Victoria Harbor.
+His shop is tucked away in a passage off Nathan Road in the Tsim Sha Tsui district, which teems with posh hotels and upscale jewelry and fashion boutiques, set against the stunning backdrop of Victoria Harbor.

-But on recent weekends the neighbourhood has become a protest battle zone, with black-clad demonstrators clashing late into the night with riot police unleashing tear gas and water cannon.
+But on recent weekends the neighbourhood has become a protest battle zone, with black-clad demonstrators clashing late into the night with riot police unleashing tear gas and water cannons.

 "This is the worst we've seen," said Rahman, a Bangladeshi immigrant who opened the shop 14 years ago.
-Sales now barely cover rent and he and his business partner are dipping into their own pockets to pay the salaries of their five staff.
+His sales now barely cover the rent and he and his business partner are dipping into their own pockets to pay the salaries of their five staff.
 He's not sure they'll be able to carry on if there's no resolution to the increasingly violent protests.

 Restaurant managers, watch shop owners and jewelry salespeople across the district echoed the sentiment.
 In jeweler Tiffany's massive showroom, there were at least 10 salespeople and no customers on a recent afternoon.